Indonesia Stock Exchange: Reformation Era

+In February 2025, it was announced that short-selling option would be available to IDX retail investors starting from later 2025.

 Stock index

-The Indonesia Stock Exchange (IDX) actively continues to innovate in the development through providing stock indices that can be used by all participants in Indonesia capital market.
+The Indonesia Stock Exchange (IDX) actively continues to innovate in the development by providing stock indices that can be used by all participants in Indonesia's capital market.
 The index book "IDX Stock Index Handbook" contains a concise overview of the indices provided by the IDX.
-Currently the Indonesia Stock Exchange has 38 stock indices, as below:
+Currently, the Indonesia Stock Exchange has 38 stock indices, as below: